sammsts/Website-MontareMoveis/README.md

 ## Deploy

-O website foi implantado na Netlify e pode ser acessado através do seguinte link: [Montare Móveis](https://montaremoveis.netlify.app)
+The website was implemented on Netlify and can be accessed through the following link: [Montare Móveis](https://montaremoveis.netlify.app)